str1f3/PROJECTS/CODING/C++/KEYLOGGER/readme.md

 ## FUTURE DEVELOPMENT
 This tool is in early development and only 90% complete.
 It will be expanded to include:
-* capturing the following missing keys (-, +)
+* Capturing the following missing keys (-, +)
 * Broader key and layout coverage (including non-ASCII input and international keyboard layouts).
 * Instrumentation hooks to help defenders detect the presence of keystroke capture.
 * Documentation on how to create detection signatures

 ## DISCLAIMER:
 This tool carries serious privacy and legal risks: secretive or excessive use undermines trust, may violate laws, and increases organizational liability.
-Ethical practice requires clear documentation, written consent, minimal data collection, secure storage, strict access controls, and testing only in isolated environments you control.
+Ethical practice requires clear documentation, written consent, minimal data collection, secure storage, strict access controls, and testing only in isolated controlled environments.

 ## USE CASES
 * Blue team